hugomoura10/discord_analysis_ocean/README.md

 # discord_analysis_ocean

-Ocean challenge for discord sentiment and trends
+$Ocean Discord channel sentiment and trends analysis

+Code with datasets and code for filtering and data analysis